Write each of the following in scientific notation with two signi... | Channels for Pearson+

 Significant Figures

 Significant figures are the digits in a number that contribute to its precision.
 This includes all non-zero digits, any zeros between significant digits, and trailing zeros in the decimal portion.
-In the case of 0.00025, the significant figures are '2' and '5', which means the number should be expressed in scientific notation with these two digits.
+When converting to scientific notation, it is important to round the number to the specified number of significant figures, which in this case is two.

 Recommended video: